fandm-college/rcs.github.io/linux/02_file_manage.md

 /data/proj1/images
 ```

-The first few examples here use relative paths and in some cases some of the directory shortcuts mentioned in the previous
+The first few examples here use relative paths/directory shortcuts mentioned previously to navigate to different
-section to navigate to different directories within auser's home directory.
-The last example uses an absolute path
+directories within auser's home directory.
+The last example uses an absolute path to navigate to the `images`
-to navigate to the images directory which is in a much different (i.e. far away) branch of the directory tree
-from where we were (/home/auser/CS101/HW2).
+directory which is in a much different (i.e. far away) branch of the directory tree from where we were (`/home/auser/CS101/HW2`).

 There is one additional shortcut that can be quite useful, especially in situations where you may need to navigate back and forth
 between directories which are far away from each other in the directory tree (as in our last example).
 Using `cd -` will navigate